sefcom/ropbot/ropbot/README.md

-angrop
+angrop/ropbot
 ======

-# This is a private angrop fork for the angrop-paper, will be merged into angrop once it is published
+# ropbot
+`ropbot` is a new version of `angrop`, initially called `angrop-ng`.
+So they are the same thing.
+It got renamed only for anonymization purpose for paper submission.

+# angrop
-angrop is a rop gadget finder and chain builder
+angrop is a rop gadget finder and chain builder.

 ## Overview
 angrop is a tool to automatically generate rop chains.